-Only Danish results were available for the sediment assessment for the period 2011-2015 (Results figure 7), but no time trends are available, as sediments are not analyzed for time trends only up to 3 results per station were available.
-Hence, only an initial status assessment is available for sediments.
-Of the 138 stations investigated, only 2 from the Great Belt were found to be below the QS for sediment ($1.6 \mu g/kg$).
+Danish, Swedish, German and Lithuanian results were available for the sediment assessment for the period 2011-2016 (Results figure 7), but no time trends are available, as sediments are not analyzed for time trends with only up to 3 results per station being available (one site).
+Hence, data are treated as initial status assessment for sediments.
+Of the 178 stations investigated, only two mean values from the Great Belt were found to be below the QS for sediment (1.6 $\mu$ g/kg), and all assessed stations failed the threshold.

-The average organic carbon content is around 2%, and less than 10% of the stations are above 5% organic carbon, which increases the concentrations.
+The average organic carbon content is around 2%, and less than 10% of the stations are above 5% organic carbon, which increases the measured concentrations during the normalization procedure.

-TBT is only slowly debutylated to DBT, MBT and finally tin, especially in anoxic sediments, so the sediment concentration are expected to be above the QS many years ahead, but to eventually follow the decreasing pattern seen in imposex and biota.
+TBT is only slowly degraded to DBT, MBT and finally tin, especially in anoxic sediments, so the sediment concentration is expected to be above the QS many years ahead, but to eventually follow the decreasing pattern seen in imposex and biota.
 As the stations are only based on 1-3 data points, only a low confidence rating can be given to the data.